Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering: Experiments

 \subsection{Datasets}

-\tinytit{KB-VQA Benchmarks} We evaluate \ours on four KB-VQA benchmarks.
-Our primary evaluation is conducted on Encyclopedic-VQA (E-VQA)~\cite{mensink2023encyclopedic} and InfoSeek~\cite{chen2023can}, two large-scale datasets that require reasoning over Wikipedia entities.
-E-VQA contains 221k question–answer pairs over 16.7k entities and includes both single-hop and multi-hop questions, supported by a knowledge base of roughly 2M Wikipedia pages.
-InfoSeek provides about 1.3M image-question-answer triplets spanning approximately 11k entities and includes questions about previously unseen entities; its official setup uses a subset of 100k pages from a 6M-page Wikipedia knowledge base.
-In addition, we report results on two complementary entity-centric benchmarks, ViQuAE~\cite{lerner2022viquae} and OVEN~\cite{hu2023open}.
-Following prior work~\cite{cocchi2025augmenting,compagnoni2025reag,wenyi2025towards}, we evaluate ViQuAE using the E-VQA knowledge base and OVEN using the InfoSeek knowledge base.
-Together, these datasets cover diverse scales, entity distributions, and reasoning challenges for KB-VQA.
+We evaluate \ours on four KB-VQA benchmarks: Encyclopedic-VQA (E-VQA)~\cite{mensink2023encyclopedic}, InfoSeek~\cite{chen2023can}, ViQuAE~\cite{lerner2022viquae}, and OVEN~\cite{hu2023open}.
+E-VQA contains 221k question-answer pairs over 16.7k entities, including both single-hop and multi-hop questions, and is supported by a knowledge base of roughly 2M Wikipedia pages.
+InfoSeek comprises approximately 1.3M image-question-answer triplets spanning 11k entities, including previously unseen ones; its official setup uses 100k pages from a 6M-page Wikipedia knowledge base.
+We additionally report results on the ViQuAE test set and the OVEN validation set.
+Following prior work~\cite{cocchi2025augmenting,compagnoni2025reag,wenyi2025towards}, retrieval for ViQuAE and OVEN uses the E-VQA and InfoSeek knowledge bases, respectively.
+Together, these benchmarks span diverse scales, entity distributions, and reasoning challenges.

-\tit{Standard MLLM Evaluation Benchmarks} To evaluate \ours beyond KB-VQA, we additionally consider standard MLLM benchmarks covering visual reasoning, OCR, and hallucination robustness.
-Specifically, we report results on vision-centric benchmarks such as RealWorldQA~\cite{grok} and V-Star~\cite{wu2024v}, as well as OCR- and chart-focused datasets including TextVQA~\cite{singh2019towards}, ChartQA~\cite{masry2022chartqa}, and OCRBench~\cite{liu2024ocrbench}.
-We further assess hallucination robustness using POPE~\cite{li2023evaluating} and AMBER~\cite{wang2023amber}, which measure whether model outputs remain faithful to the visual content.
-Except for AMBER, for which we use the official evaluation pipeline\footnote{In all experiments, we report accuracy on the AMBER Discriminative split~\cite{wang2023amber}.}, all other benchmarks are evaluated using the evaluation suite of~\cite{tong2024cambrian}.
-Together, these benchmarks provide a complementary assessment of visual grounding and robustness in the absence of external knowledge retrieval.